-Public service and public supply contracts Public Sector Directive From €139,000 (specified contracting authorities, e.g., ministries) to €214,000 (€144,000 to €221,000, previously) Public service and public supply contracts Utilities Directive Defence Directive €428,000 (€443,000, previously) Public works contracts Public Sector Directive Utilities Directive Defence Directive €5.350 million (€5.548 million, previously) Concession contracts Concession Contracts Directive €5.350 million (€5.548 million, previously)
+Public service and public supply contracts Public Sector Directive $\pounds$ 215,000 or $\pounds$ 140,000 (specified contracting authorities (e.g., ministries)) ( $\pounds$ 214,000 or $\pounds$ 139,000 previously) Public service and public supply contracts Utilities Directive Defence Directive €431,000 (€428,000 previously) Public works contracts Public Sector Directive Utilities Directive Defence Directive €5.3820 million (€5.350 million previously) Concession contracts Concession Contracts Directive €5.382 million (€5.350 million previously)

 Note that the BVergG, BVergGKonz and BVergGVS also apply below these thresholds.
-Whether the contract exceeds the thresholds is relevant for the scope of the applicable regulations (e.g., with regard to the number and conditions of the eligible tender procedures).
+Whether the contract exceeds the thresholds is relevant for the scope of the applicable regulations (e.g., regarding the number and conditions of the eligible tender procedures).
 The rules for contracts below the thresholds are, in general, less stringent (e.g., providing for simplified rules on publication obligations).
 In contrast, more formalised and transparent procedures apply above the thresholds.

-Moreover, within the scope of the BVergG, contracts that do not exceed a value of €100,000 may be awarded directly.
-Direct awards with a prior market survey are applicable to supply and service contracts with a contract value less than $\[\in \] 130,000$ in the classic sector and $\[\in \] 200,000$ in the utilities sector, respectively; the contract value of works contracts must not exceed $\[\in \] 500,000$.
-When resorting to direct awards with a prior market survey, the contracting authority is obliged to publish a notice prior and subsequent to the awarding procedure.
-The course of the awarding procedure may be determined by the contracting authority, but in due consideration of the general principles of the TFEU.
+Moreover, within the scope of the BVergG, contracts that do not exceed a value of $\notin 100,000$ may be awarded directly.
+Direct awards with a prior market survey are applicable to supply and service contracts with a contract value of less than $\notin 130,000$ in the classic sector and $\notin 200,000$ in the utilities sector, and the contract value of works contracts must not exceed $\notin 500,000$ .
+When resorting to direct awards with a prior market survey, the contracting authority is obliged to publish a notice prior to and after the awarding procedure.
+The course of the awarding procedure may be determined by the contracting authority in due consideration of the general principles of the TFEU.